hertze/PoserFrames/README.md

 P O S E R  F R A M E S
 ======================

-Note: At the moment, the script only work on 2:3 images saved to a shortest side of 3600px and 4:3 images with a shortest side of 6000px.

 Installing the script and creating an action for PoserFrames